Photo of Adam Solomon

 Working Papers

 Self-Targeting in U.S. Transfer Programs, with Charlie Rafkin and Evan Soltas.
-Honorable Mention for Best Student Paper (ITAX Award) at the 2023 International Institute of Public Finance.
+Revise and Resubmit at the JPE.

 Paper Slides